Last updated: 13 March 2023

 From staying socially active by communicating with loved ones over a video call to staying fit with online classes, Singapore’s seniors stand to gain from a variety of digital tools available today.
-However, obstacles like the cost of internet connectivity and lack of technical know-how of devices can restrict them from accessing the full benefits of such tools.
+However, obstacles like the cost of internet connectivity and lack of digital literacy can restrict them from accessing the full benefits of such tools.

 Find out how Care Corner and IMDA bring digital conveniences into the homes and hearts of Singapore’s seniors.

 First conceptualised in 2020 at the height of the COVID-19 pandemic restrictions, the SeniorsConnect Digital Skills Initiative launched by Care Corner and supported by IMDA’s Home Access programme aims to increase digital adoption and inclusion among the elderly.
 Aware of the dangers of social isolation, Care Corner launched the initiative to continue engaging seniors at home and make digital engagement part and parcel of their daily lives.

 “The seniors had to stay home for extended periods of time and could no longer visit our centres physically,” explained Mr Daniel Chien, Senior Group Director of Care Corner’s Seniors Services.
 “While this kept them safe from contracting COVID-19, it had adverse impact on their social and emotional well-being.”